jgphilpott/polytree/.github/instructions/test.instructions.md

 - Keep assertion helpers local (no global shared unless reused across 3+ files).
 - Avoid hidden magic numbers; define `EPS`, `TOL`, etc. at top of file.
 - Place any new shared helper functions (e.g. geometry builders, orientation wrappers) near the TOP of the consolidated test file so subsequent describe blocks can reuse them.
+- Formatting / Whitespace: Insert a blank line immediately after each `describe` declaration line and after each `it` line (before the body) to maintain generous vertical whitespace consistent with CoffeeScript style.

 ## Assertions